Top 10 Countries with the Best Music

 New Zealand has many talented stars that have made it to the top of the charts.
 Think Lorde, Kimbra, etc.

-Has music that you can Dance to, their traditional music is poetic that is capable to reach to others, can adapt foreign genre into their own, and capable to create new genres by mixing others.
+Mexico has music that you can dance to.
+Their traditional music is poetic and capable of reaching others.
+They can adapt foreign genres into their own and are capable of creating new genres by mixing others.

 A country that knows how to compose music with different instruments and makes music sound gangster, and better than rap.

-Has everybody forgot about the eurovision winner's Lordi, ando which is worse they have the representation of the Rasmus too.
-I think they have to be in higher places on this list
+Has everyone forgotten about the Eurovision winners, Lordi, and what's worse, they have the representation of The Rasmus too.
+I think they have to be in higher places on this list.